What Is a Ransomware Attack?

 How Ransomware Attacks Work

-Encryption and Lockdown: Once inside, the malware encrypts the victim’s files or entire systems, rendering them unusable.
+- Encryption and System Lockdown: Once inside, the malware encrypts the victim’s files or entire systems, rendering them unusable.
 Attackers then demand payment in exchange for a decryption key.

 The Scale of the Modern Ransomware Threat